The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 ---
 ## Introduction

-This guide aims to provide tips and strategies for defeating Hesperos's first form in Asphodelos: The Fourth Circle (Savage).
+This guide aims to provide tips and strategies for defeating Hesperos's second form in Asphodelos: The Fourth Circle (Savage).

 The Fourth Circle (Savage) is the fourth raid encounter in the Pandaemonium series, available January 4, 2022 in Patch 6.05.
 Players must have completed the Quest "Who Wards the Warders?" and talk to Nemjiji in Labyrinthos (X:8.4, Y:27.4).
 Players must be item level 580 or above to challenge this fight in a non-premade group.